rebyu/masked-emotions/README.md

 Data analysis python notebook: data_analysis/analysis.ipynb

-The python notebook takes the final test set true labels from the dataset and the predicted labels of our models to create:
+The python notebook takes the true labels from the dataset and the predicted labels of our models to create:
 - Confusion matrix of the predicted labels
 - Bar plots of the distribution of true and predicted labels
 - Overall accuracy score of the predicted labels